chapel-lang/chapel/doc/rst/language/spec/modules.rst

 old name.
 This new name does not affect uses or imports of that module from other contexts.

-The ``as`` keyword can also be used to disable references to the module name while still allowing references to the symbols within the module.
+The ``as`` keyword can also be used to disable accesses to the module name while still allowing accesses to the symbols within the module.
 This is accomplished by providing ``_`` as the new name for the module.
-When a module is renamed to ``_``, symbols within it will only be accessible without a module name prefix - no prefix will be useable to reference the symbol.
-For example, if a module A uses a module B in this manner and B defines a symbol bSymbol, A can contain references to ``bSymbol``, but cannot contain references to ``B.bSymbol`` or ``_.bSymbol``.
+When a module is renamed to ``_``, symbols within it will only be accessible without a module name prefix - no prefix will be useable to access the symbol.
+For example, if a module A uses a module B in this manner and B defines a symbol bSymbol, A can contain accesses to ``bSymbol``, but cannot contain accesses to ``B.bSymbol`` or ``_.bSymbol``.

 Use statements may be explicitly declared ``public`` or ``private``.